Why do you need to know How to Take Care of a Puppy? Having a dog in the family can be a good decision.

 Alternatively, You Can Also Buy Pet First Aid Kits Assembled.

 7. Puppy Vaccinations

 If there is a small puppy in the house, you should take special care of his vaccinations.
 This protects him from diseases and saves other people from dangers like possible infection of his bites.

 - After 4 weeks, vaccinate the puppy with DP vaccine.
 DP vaccine contains Canine Distemper Virus and Canine Parvo Virus.

-- A nine-in-one vaccine, given in every six weeks.
+- A nine-in-one vaccine is given in every six weeks.
 This one vaccine has the ability to protect against nine types of diseases.

-- The corona vaccine, given to the dog at the age of eight weeks.
+- The corona vaccine is given to the dog at the age of eight weeks.
 This vaccine protects the puppy from canine adenovirus type 2.